-With the introduction of tax reform this year, you may be looking at your finances and wondering how you can continue to be charitable.
+With the introduction of tax reformin 2018, you may be looking at your finances and wondering how you can continue to be charitable.
 There are many ways you can make a difference at CADV while enjoying financial benefits for yourself.

 - Donate appreciated stock: with the stock market at or near all-time highs, give your appreciated stocks to a nonprofit like CADV and eliminate capital gains tax.

 - Name us as a beneficiary of retirement plan assets: These assets remain taxable when distributed to a loved one but are tax-free when given to a nonprofit.

 - Give from your IRA (if age 70.5 or older): Regardless of whether you itemize your taxes, this gift helps you fulfill your required minimum distribution and is not considered taxable income.

 - Gifts of real estate: Many real estate markets are enjoying gains.
 Appreciated real estate may be subject to capital gains tax unless donated to charity or transferred to a charitable trust.

 - Consider utilizing our 50% tax credits for any monetary donation over $100.